Assistance towards success scholarships – Students registered or in the process of registering for the PEP

 The scholarships will be paid when the Board of directors has approved the list of scholarship recipients, and the recipients have provided to the Foundation proof of Order's registration (admitted unconditionally), including in the Order’s PEP by the deadlines, which are no later:

-- no later than January 31, 2020 for students who began the PEP program in the winter 2020 session.
+- no later than May 31, 2020 for students who began the PEP program in the summer 2020 session;

 Once the proof of registration has been received, a letter will be sent with a cheque directly to the recipients.